hoiekim/inbox/README.md

     ```
 2. Setup environment variables in `.env` file
     ```
-    OWNER=...      // (Optional) Host name to show at the top of the page.
+    DOMAIN=...     // Domain name to use when sending mails.
     SECRET=...     // Value to encode session data.
 Any value works ADMIN_PW=...   // Password that will be used to login to Inbox ELASTIC=...    // Password for elasticsearch that you saved in previous step